yusufozturk/panther/docs/gitbook/log-analysis/log-processing/README.md

 ## Overview

-A critical aspect of security monitoring is collecting and analyzing log data for suspicious activity.
-Panther directly enables this by monitoring events in real-time such as:
+Panther's Log Analysis is designed for analyzing high volumes of events in real-time such as:

 * Login/Logout
 * API calls